sh-navid/OpenIPKit/README.md

 ~
 ___

-I decided to remove dependency from modules and make some extra functionality for image processing and computer vision from scratch.
+**I decided to remove dependency from other modules and just make some extra functionality for image processing and computer vision from scratch.**
 ___